Farhad Zavoshi: Early career

 Zavoshi started his career as a youth player at KIA and then transferred to Esteghlal, where he played under youth coach Arash Borhani, a former Iran international.

 Havadar

-He joined Havadar in September 2021 with two-years contract.
+Zavoshi joined Havadar in September 2021 with two-years contract.
 He made his debut on 24 December 2022 in the 13th match of the 2022–23 Persian Gulf Pro League season against Nassaji Mazandaran.